-During YTD 2022, SIR completed a renovation at its Jack Astor's location at the Square One shopping centre in Mississauga, Ontario.
-The restuarant was closed for nine days to complete the renovation during Q4 2021.
-The renovation has resulted in a more engaging and immersive guest experience for younger guests.
-SIR also converted its Canyon Creek location at the Fallsview Casino Resort in Niagara Falls, Ontario into the new Reds® Kitchen + Wine Bar Fallsview which opened on March 31, 2022.
+Subsequent to Q4 2022, SIR completed two similar restaurant renovations at the Jack Astor's locations in Whitby and Barrie, Ontario.

+SIR also converted its Canyon Creek location at the Fallsview Casino Resort in Niagara Falls, Ontario into the new Reds® Kitchen + Wine Bar Fallsview, which opened on March 31, 2022.
 This former Canyon Creek location was a Royalty Pooled Restaurant, but it had not been in operation since the onset of the pandemic in mid-March 2020.
-In accordance with the License and Royalty Agreement between SIR and the SIR Royalty Limited Partnership, this former Canyon Creek location will be treated as a permanently closed restaurant and the new Reds Kitchen + Wine Bar Fallsview will become a new Royalty Pooled Restaurant effective January 1, 2023.
+In accordance with the License and Royalty Agreement between SIR and the SIR Royalty Limited Partnership, this former Canyon Creek location will be treated as a permanently closed restaurant and the new Reds Kitchen + Wine Bar Fallsview is expected to become a new Royalty Pooled Restaurant effective January 1, 2023.